-Conduct a Pay Equity Analysis
+1. Conduct a Pay Equity Analysis

-Remain Consistent When Making Pay Adjustments
+3. Be Informed When Making Pay Adjustments

 Pay equity affects everyone, both in private companies and in government.
 Many organizations, such as Starbucks, Apple, Salesforce, Intel, and Adobe are working to achieve equal pay.
-Adobe’s Executive Vice President Donna Morris stated in an interview with Fortune, “If you fundamentally believe that people are the most important asset to your company, why wouldn’t you seek to establish practices and programs, and have a principal that you should compensate fairly based on their contribution?”
+Adobe’s Executive Vice President Donna Morris stated in an interview with Fortune, “If you fundamentally believe that people are the most important asset to your company, why wouldn’t you seek to establish practices and programs, and have a principle that you should compensate fairly based on their contribution?”